syncfusion-content/blazor-docs/blazor/common/how-to/configure-syncfusion-blazor-client-resources-in-production.md

 ### How to use CDN resources in the Blazor application

-* The same theme and script files can be referred through the CDN version by set `IgnoreScriptIsolation` as `true` in `AddSyncfusionBlazor` service in `~/Startup.cs` file for Blazor Server app or `~/Program.cs` file for Blazor WebAssembly app.
+* The same theme and script files can be referred through the CDN version by setting `IgnoreScriptIsolation` as `true` in `AddSyncfusionBlazor` service in `~/Startup.cs` file for Blazor Server app or `~/Program.cs` file for Blazor WebAssembly app.

 * After that add the CDN interop script and styles in the `~/Pages/_Host.cshtml` for Blazor Server app or `~/wwwroot/index.html` for Blazor WebAssembly app.